yagneswarsanipini/TODO-Project/README.md

 # Smart To-Do Tracker

 A simple and efficient task management desktop application built using Python, Tkinter, and SQLite.
+This application helps users manage tasks with priorities, deadlines, and automated priority adjustments for better productivity.

+---

 ## 🚀 Features
 - Add, view, and delete tasks